rackerlabs/rackspace-how-to/content/cloud-servers/common-windows-issues-terminal-services-licenses.md

 product: Cloud Servers
 product_url: cloud-servers
 ---
-This article shows you how to install licensing services for Cloud Servers for Windows® 2008 and Windows 2008 R2 to prevent a licensing error that keeps you from accessing your Cloud Server by using a Remote Desktop Connection (RDC).
+This article shows you how to install licensing services for Cloud Servers for Microsoft® Windows® 2008 and Windows 2008 R2 to prevent a licensing error that keeps you from accessing your Cloud Server by using a Remote Desktop Connection (RDC).

 By default, Rackspace Cloud Servers come with an RDC license that allows two concurrent users to access your server.
 If you need more than two users to be able to access the Cloud Server at the same time, you need to purchase and install a Terminal Services license.
 You may have already installed a trial version of the Terminal Services license, and the grace period has recently expired, causing the recent appearance of licensing errors.